HiPeople21/LC_CS_Project/report.md

 Flowcharts for the overall pathfinding process, data filtering and cleaning, and chart creation is below.
 ![Flowcharts](/flowcharts.png)

-Wireframes for the  `Pathfinding` and `Statistics` page below (originally I only planned to have these 2 pages)
+Wireframes for the  `Pathfinding` and `Statistics` page below (originally I only planned to have these 2 pages, but soon after I decided to change the structure).
 ![Wireframe for pathfinding page](/wireframe-pathfinding.png)
 ![Wireframe for statistics page](/wireframe-statistics.png)